Dubai: Architecture

 Dubai has a rich collection of buildings and structures of various architectural styles.
-Many modern interpretations of Islamic architecture can be found here, due to a boom in construction and architectural innovation in the Arab World in general, and in Dubai in particular, supported not only by top Arab or international architectural and engineering design firms such as Al Hashemi and Aedas, but also by top firms of New York and Chicago.
+Many modern interpretations of Islamic architecture are found here, due to a boom in construction and architectural innovation in the Arab World in general, and in Dubai in particular, supported not only by top Arab or international architectural and engineering design firms such as Al Hashemi and Aedas, but also by top firms of New York and Chicago.
 As a result of this boom, modern Islamic – and world – architecture has literally been taken to new levels in skyscraper building design and technology.
 Dubai now has more completed or topped-out skyscrapers higher than 2/3 km, 1/3 km, or 1/4 km than any other city.
 A culmination point was reached in 2010 with the completion of the Burj Khalifa (Khalifa Tower), now by far the world's tallest building at 829.8 m.
 The Burj Khalifa's design is derived from the patterning systems embodied in Islamic architecture, with the triple-lobed footprint of the building based on an abstracted version of the desert flower hymenocallis which is native to the Dubai region.

-The completion of the Khalifa Tower, following the construction boom that began in the 1980s, accelerated in the 1990s, and took on a rapid pace of construction during the decade of the 2000s, leaves Dubai with the world's tallest skyline as of 4 January 2010.
-At the top, Burj Khalifa, the world's second highest observatory deck after the Shanghai Tower with an outdoor terrace is one of Dubai's most popular tourist attractions, with over 1.87 million visitors in 2013.
+The completion of the Burj Khalifa, following the construction boom that began in the 1980s, accelerated in the 1990s and took on a rapid pace of construction during the decade of the 2000s, leaves Dubai with the world's tallest skyline as of 4 January 2010.
+At The Top in Burj Khalifa, the world's second highest observatory deck after the Shanghai Tower with an outdoor terrace, is one of Dubai's most popular tourist attractions, with over 1.87 million visitors in 2013.

 The Creek Tower had been planned in the 2010s to keep Dubai atop the list of tallest buildings.
 However, construction was placed on indefinite hold during the coronavirus pandemic and no date has been announced for the project to continue.
+Dubai is recognised as a "Design City" by UNESCO's Creative Cities Network.

 Burj Al Arab

-The Burj Al Arab (Arabic: برج العرب, Tower of the Arabs), a luxury hotel, is frequently described as "the world's only 7-star", though its management has never made that claim but has claimed to be a “five-star deluxe property.”
-The term "7-star hotel" was coined by a British journalist to describe their initial experience of the hotel.
-A Jumeirah Group spokesperson is quoted as saying: "There's not a lot we can do to stop it.
+The Burj Al Arab (Arabic: برج العرب, Tower of the Arabs), a luxury hotel, is frequently called "the world's only 7-star", though its management has never made that claim.
+The term "7-star hotel" was coined by a British journalist to describe their experience of the hotel.
+A Jumeirah Group spokesperson said: "There's not a lot we can do to stop it.
 We're not encouraging the use of the term.
 We've never used it in our advertising."
 The hotel opened in December 1999.